Keybby/ihm-keyboard/rapports/final/0_intro.typ

 Buying, doing the setup and using such a keyboard is a time-consuming investment.
 We will refer to such people as _Keyboard hobbyists_.
-_Keyboard hobbyists_ form a supportive community, and they are mainly active on discord, github #footnote[https://github.com/help-14/mechanical-keyboard?tab=readme-ov-file#tutorials] and Reddit #footnote[https://www.reddit.com/r/MechanicalKeyboards/wiki/index/].
+_Keyboard hobbyists_ form a supportive community, and they are mainly active on Discord, GitHub #footnote[https://github.com/help-14/mechanical-keyboard?tab=readme-ov-file#tutorials] and Reddit #footnote[https://www.reddit.com/r/MechanicalKeyboards/wiki/index/].

 #pagebreak()

 Very common activities for keyboard hobbyists include:
-- chosing a kit to buy
+- Choosing a kit to buy
-- soldering the components of the keyboard
+- Soldering the components of the keyboard
-- thinking about the ideal layout for the keyboard #footnote[There is a lot of theory in this domain: https://workmanlayout.org/#back-to-the-drawing-board]
+- Thinking about the ideal layout for the keyboard #footnote[There is a lot of theory in this domain: https://workmanlayout.org/#back-to-the-drawing-board]
-- configuring the keyboard using special firmware #footnote[https://docs.qmk.fm/]
+- Configuring the keyboard using special firmware #footnote[https://docs.qmk.fm/]

 It is also quite common for keyboard hobbyist to try to make their own custom mechanical keyboard.
-It is of course a lot more time consuming, but they are resources online to get started.
+It is of course a lot more time-consuming, but they are resources online to get started.

 For some of these activities, specialized tools exist (see @kle).